Justin0526/FED_MokeSellApp_website.zip/README.md

 ### ✅ **How to Use This Repo**
 1. Repository Link : https://github.com/Justin0526/FED_MokeSellApp_website.zip

-# MokeSell - Testing Summary

-## Overview
-MokeSell is a marketplace platform designed for buying and selling second-hand musical instruments.
-This document provides a comprehensive testing summary, detailing test scenarios, expected outcomes, and bug reports for different pages and functionalities.

----

 ## 📌 **Testing Summary**
 The MokeSell website has been tested across multiple browsers and screen sizes to ensure proper functionality, responsiveness, and error handling.
 Below are the findings based on individual page testing.